 We recognise that rate relief contributes to the viability of many small rural businesses.
 We also recognise that many businesses in rural town high streets need assistance.
-Measures to extend business rate relief - including in respect of community facilities - are supported, though they must be fully funded by central Government.
+Measures to extend business rate relief are supported, though they must be fully funded by central Government.
 A local authority should not be penalised if its area contains a high proportion of eligible businesses.